 1. Select the corresponding data source (Birth Rate by Country)

 3. We should see this screen:

 The first thing we will do is eliminate those rows where the “birth rate” column is empty.
 Why?
-Because we cannot use the null data as a valid statistic on this particular case.
+Because we cannot use the null data as a valid statistic in this particular case.

-5. Click on the “Remove Row(s) where cell is empty [Birth Rate]”
+5. Click on the “Remove Row(s) where the cell is empty [Birth Rate]”

-Next step, remove the column associated to the sheet’s title (Birth rate by Country per 1,000 population).
+The next step, remove the column associated with the sheet’s title (Birth rate by Country per 1,000 population).

 6. Select the “birth rate per country every 1000 inhabitants” column,

 7. Click on the icon close to the column name to display the options available and click on “Delete”.

 8. At the end of both actions, we should see the following result:

 9. As we can see, now we have 2 scripts running on script History (superior right corner).